 How to be Successful: SIP/TIP developers should plan to check in periodically on regional technical analysis tasks by participating in regular WRAP calls as well as these Tier One events.
 SIP/TIP developers may distribute information about participating in the webinar to their contacts at other responsible agencies, inviting them to attend the webinar.
 Participation in these webinars helps ensure that, throughout the planning process, everyone is communicating from a common knowledge base.
 SIP/TIP developers should meet with their internal Regional Haze staff to take time to fully understand the pre-prepared questions as they apply to their particular agency or Class I Areas, as applicable.
 This may involve reviewing monitoring data, testing potential source screening thresholds, or analyzing modeling results.
 Understanding how their agency’s Regional Haze planning may be affected by the different topics will give SIP/TIP developers a good background from which to identify potential concerns.

+Coordination with tribes specifically can be enhanced with adequate pre-planning and contact efforts.
+The first steps in the tribal consultation process should involve identifying the universe of tribes, creating categories of tribes, and identifying the likely subject matter of tribal consultation.
+A matrix such as the example provided below would be helpful for planning and tracking consultation efforts.